typpo/ca-property-tax/README.md

 ## Serving

 A simple node app hosts the map and a `/lookup` endpoint.
 On start it loads all parse outputs in a geospatial index.
 Install node dependencies with `yarn install` and then run the app in `server/index.js`.

+## TODO

+- Add support for more counties